-Check out the latest details about the Moto G5 and Moto G5 Plus below — but you can also read our full review here.
+You can check out the latest details about the Moto G5 and Moto G5 Plus below or read our full review.

 At first glance, the G5 doesn’t look any different from the G5 Plus, but it’s a different story under the hood.
 The lower-end handset packs a 5-inch Full HD (1920 x 1080p) screen, but sports a Snapdragon 430 paired with 2GB of RAM, a sizable step down from the G5 Plus.
 It also lacks support for NFC, and internal storage and battery max out at 32GB and 2,800mAh, respectively.

-Despite the G5’s weaker specs, it didn’t seem all that much slower than the G5.
+Despite the G5’s weaker specs, it didn’t seem all that much slower than the G5 Plus.
 It flew through apps like Chrome and Gmail, and crushed a burst shot photo session like a pro.

 The G5 has support for Bluetooth, Wi-Fi, a 3.5mm audio jack, and USB Type-C.